sujeet-ssv/iot_measure_moisture_level/README.md

 # PlantSpeak
-Now don't miss to water your plants, the IoT solution mentioned here will alert/remind you on your mobile via notification.
+Now don't miss to water your plants, the IoT solution will alert/remind via mobile notification.

-I will guide through how you can construct IoT solution which can monitor moisture and temperature of your terrace garden seamlessly using Solar Power.
+This article intended to guide through the design  steps to build Solar Powered IoT solution which can monitor percentage (%) moisture present in soil and temperature of the surrounding seamlessly.
 This project is powered via solar energy and once it’s up and running barely you have look after it.
 Well I have this running in my terrace garden from last 3 months without any hitch so far!
 Refer to the pictures in [ImageGallery](https://github.com/sujeet-ssv/iot_measure_moisture_level/tree/master/ImageGallery).
-In this project Capacitive soil moisture sensor used to sense water/moisture level inside the soil at an interval of every 5 minutes alongwith outdoor temperature using DS18b20 chip.
+In this project Capacitive soil moisture sensor used to sense water/moisture level inside the soil at an interval of every 5 minutes along with outdoor temperature using DS18b20 chip.

-Capacitive soil sensors are made of corrosion-resistant material and have long service life when compared to resitive sensors.
+Capacitive soil sensors are made of corrosion-resistant material and have long service life when compared to resistive sensors.
 This needs to be kept inserted into the soil around your plants.
 DS18b20 sensor has  1-Wire interface-and can measure temperatures from -55°C to +125°C with accuracy of ±0.5°C. Each DS8B20 has a unique 64-bit serial address burned in factory, [refer Addressfinder to know this unique address](https://github.com/sujeet-ssv/iot_measure_moisture_level/tree/master/AddressFinder).
-The sensor data is collected every 5 minutes and sent over to ThingSpeak IoT cloud platform using Esp8266 wifi controller.
+The sensor data scheduled to be collected every 5 minutes and sent over to ThingSpeak IoT cloud platform using Esp8266 wifi controller.
 You can monitor the moisture and temperature level remotely from your mobile device.

 ## ESP8266 and ThingSpeak IoT Platform
 Esp8266 wifi controller connects to your home router and send data to ThingSpeak IoT cloud platform.
 You can create your own account on [ThingSpeak.com](https://thingspeak.com/).
 ThingSpeak is available as a free service for non-commercial small projects (<3 million messages/year or ~8,200 messages/day) (can write max 1 msg every 15 seconds).
 After registering create a channel and key in fields which will hold sensor data transmitted by your Esp8266 chip.
+For more information on fields refer 'Configuration with ThingSpeak Monitor Widget' section and/or [Arduino code](https://github.com/sujeet-ssv/iot_measure_moisture_level/raw/master/PlantSpeak_v1.0.ino).
 Once you are done with the creation of channel you will get Read and Write API keys which are referenced in Arduino code and on Mobile –[IoT ThingSpeak Monitor Widget application](https://play.google.com/store/apps/details?id=ua.livi.thingspeakmonitor&hl=en_US) Download the mobile app from Google PlayStore.
 Refer below section to know more about how you can configure the ThingSpeak Monitor Widget on mobile.

 ## Hardware
 You need below components: